 - Prof Dragan Maksimovic

 - Office hours: in lab or by appointment (email or catch me after class)

 - Teaching Assistant(s)

 - Manohar Karthikeyan

 - All emails are standard "email@example.com"

-- Students work in groups of two, equal participation is expected
+- Students work in groups of three (or two as an exception), equal participation is expected

 - Each group is required to purchase a lab parts kit.
 These are available in the ECEE Store on the 1B level of the ECE wing.